ssilwa/ZBT_MidnightMaker/README.md

-This will automatically pull the current data about preferences and points and output this week's assignments (once we have the website running)
+This will automatically pull the current data about preferences and points and output this week's assignments (once we have the website running) If there are any errors, make sure you have all the packages from the requirements.txt file installed.
+All of them should be installable using pip3.

 ## Quick Overview of the Algorithm